bitcoin-dev-project/battle-of-galen-erso/README.md

 ## Terminology

-- Tanks - Bitcoin Core nodes running on battlefield network
+- Tanks - Bitcoin Core nodes running in a Warnet network
 - Battlefield - A remote cluster with 100 tanks
-- Scenario - The way to interact with battlefield to attack the tanks
+- Scenario - A program that deploys to the battlefield to attack the tanks

 ## Objectives